apostrophecms/apostrophe-documentation/docs/tutorials/intermediate/cursors.md

 * In that module, we called `self.apos.define`, a convenience method that invokes `self.apos.synth.define` to define a new type of object.
 But *since that type already exists, it creates an implicit subclass*, in which *our version replaces the original but does not discard it*.
 Instead, our `construct` function is called `after` the regular one.
 This allows us to add additional filters as we see fit.
 * We used `require` to pull in the actual definition from `pagesCursor.js`, just to keep the code tidy.

-## Whoa, that was intense
+## Whoa, that was intense...
+I mean cool

-It's true, cursors are a little intense once you start extending them.
-But they are also one of Apostrophe's most powerful and useful features.
-The more you work with them, the more you'll appreciate the convenience.
+Cursors are one of the coolest things in Apostrophe.
+We used to say one of the most intense, before they were created for you automatically in most use cases.
+But now that they are built-in for most schema fields, it's tough to see them as anything but cool.